 Photography exhibition:Ingmar Swalue

-10 inch transparant vinyl in a beautifully designed (maybe best design Remco van Bladel made so far according to Freek) booklet (30 pages or so)/cover/sculpture of seemingly pure bronze.
-The booklet’s (2) feature either photo’s of the work or text on the work and it’s realm.
+10 inch transparant vinyl in a booklet (30 pages or so)/cover/sculpture of seemingly pure bronze.
+The booklet’s (2) feature either photo’s of the work or texts concerning the work.